 Phone: +49 7071 601 487/489

-Interests: Music (Voice, Flute), Literature, Gardening, Cooking.
-Since 2010 she is head of the curatorium of the International HugoWolf Academy in Stuttgart, Germany.
+Interests: Music (Voice, Flute), History of Science, Gardening, Cooking.
+Since 2010 she chairs the curatorium of the International-Hugo-Wolf-Academy in Stuttgart, Germany.

 Von Genen und Embryonen, Reclam: Stuttgart 2004.